 - Event Name: "Question answered", Event properties: "Accept", "Decline", "Ignore".

-Note that property values are optimized for values of type 'String'.
+Property values are optimized for values of type 'String'.

 - The maximum number of event properties per event is 20.
 When more than 20 properties are sent, the first 20 properties are processed, and the rest are automatically dropped.